 2013 – Rytis Pakrosnis and Viktorija Cepukiene, Kauna (Lithuania).
 Effectiveness of a solution-focused, computer-assited self-help tool.

-2012 – Tonio Medina, Tenerife.
-One year study: Solution-Focused child protection work with children at risk and their families in local public agencies in Tenerife, Spain.
+2012 – Antonio Medina, Tenerife.
+Solution-Focused child protection work with children at risk and their families in local public agencies in Tenerife, Spain.
 A quasi-experimental outcome study.

 2011 – Keita Kiuchi and colleagues in Japan will seek to develop a general solution-focused attitude scale (GSFAS) that will serve as an effective indicator to measure the effectiveness of SFBT.